 Plans registered prior to 1920

-Prior to the original enactment of s.196 Conveyancing Act 1919 (repealed in 1964 and replaced by s.88B) there was no statutory obligation on a subdivider to state any intention to create easements over sites shown in the plan.
-In some instances the sites were also omitted from the original plan and only added in red ink to the copy held on public record in the plan room of the then Registrar General's Department (now NSW LRS).
+Prior to the commencement of section 196 Conveyancing Act 1919 in 1920, there was no statutory obligation on a subdivider to state any intention to create easements over sites shown in the plan.
+In some instances, the sites were also omitted from the original plan and only added in red ink to the copy held on public record in the plan room of the then Registrar General's Department.
 For example see Page 3 of DP4244 which shows a 'Right of Drainage' along the boundaries of lots 64 to 73.
-The subsequent transfer of a lot affected by such an easement site usually (but not always) reserved a 'Right of Drainage' etc and resulted in a certificate of title that:
+The subsequent transfer of a lot affected by such an easement site usually (but not always) reserved a 'Right of drainage' etc. and resulted in a Certificate of Title that:

-• carried forward a notification to the effect of:
+• carried forward a second schedule notification to the effect of:

 If a notification referring to the easement site is not endorsed on the current title a surveyor should only show the site of the easement on a new deposited plan if it can be ascertained that: